hanpari/sovereign/source/02/052_drama.md

 Gromov disliked the suit.
 Not because of the funerals, but because it reminded him of Samara's wedding: the bittersweet memory he wanted to bury deep down.
 Still, the day reappeared again.

-With a sudden dizziness, Gromov collapsed, losing all the motivation to continue.
+With a sudden dizziness, Gromov collapsed into the chair, losing all the motivation to continue.
 "Isn't it stupid?
 Childish?"

-Sleepy and weary, he started to dig the graveyard of the past, forced into an unexpected and unwelcomed introspection ...
+Getting sleepy and weary, he started to dig the graveyard of the past, dragged into an unexpected introspection.
+It was like immersing into dim waters, experiencing deja vu.

 "Should I marry Peter?"